 Honouring the teachings of Sikh Saints with brush strokes on a canvas is more than just a tribute, it is a connection to the divine for Canadian artist Bhagat Singh.

-"The Saints taught that Truth is one of God's names" Singh says, before going on to add, "They inspired people through their poetry, I inspire people through my art.”
+"The Saints taught that Truth is one of God's names" Singh said, before going on to add, "They inspired people through their poetry, I inspire people through my art.”

 From a very young age Singh, who is originally from Ludhiana, Punjab, has been deriving inspiration from ancient warriors and Saints.
 Their lessons have heavily influenced his life which is voice in his work.
 As a child, his parents encouraged him to use his artistic talent to paint for a local gurudwara.
 However, as he grew older, it became a passion.

-"I feel love in my being when I sing along with their hymns," he further adds.
+"I feel love in my being when I sing along with their hymns," he further added.

 This sacred connection helps the artist derive powerful visions that lead to stunning portrayals of Sikh faith.
 Singh shares one such experience behind one of his creations.
 According to the young artist it arose when he was listening to the hymns and contemplating Guru Arjun Dev's martyrdom.
 "I saw Guru Sahib burning on the hot plate, the full scene of his torture.
 My eyes teared up and I began to cry.
 I saw a glimpse of Guru Sahib and how he saw his beloved God right next to him, and everywhere, and how he remained by God's side until his departure."